 Often images are used to represent context breaks.
 Images are a suboptimal way to indicate a context change because they carry no semantic information.
-Alt Text could be used to indicate context change, but it doesn't provide for a uniform reading experience.

-Although not ideal, our solution is to replace context breaks with three asterisks (using Normal style, i.e., no need to centre-align) in the e-text document.
+Although not ideal, our solution is to replace context breaks with three asterisks \\\ (using Normal style, i.e., no need to centre-align) in the e-text document.
 The asterism is a traditional way to indicate minor breaks in text.
 (In HTML5, the tag is used to indicate a thematic paragraph-level break in text)